TeamHackerZ/TeamHackerZ/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-My name is Annie and I'm a software developer/DevOps engineer.
-I'm from India, living in Sweeden and currently Finishing My Studies.
+This is Team Wolf and we are a software developers/DevOps engineers.
+We're From Us

 ![Profile views](https://komarev.com/ghpvc/?username=xditya&label=Profile%20views)

 ## &#x270d; Hacking and Cracking

-Apart from coding, I also Hack and Crack Apps - Its all For Education Purposes and Finding Bugs
+Apart from coding, We also Hack and Crack Apps - Its all For Education Purposes and Finding Bugs

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/OS-Linux-informational?style=flat&logo=linux&logoColor=white&color=2bbc8a)